airbytehq/airbyte/docs/integrations/sources/hubspot.md

 ## Tutorials

-Now that you have set up the HubSpot source connector, check out the following HubSpot tutorial:
+Now that you have set up the Hubspot source connector, check out the following Hubspot tutorial:

 [Build a single customer view with open-source tools](https://airbyte.com/tutorials/single-customer-view)